 }

-If the new state of an aggregated data plane is the same as the previous aggregated state, the aggregator up an dataPlaneStatus notification message.
+If the new state of an aggregated data plane is the same as the previous aggregated state, the aggregator does not need to send up an dataPlaneStatus notification message.
 In case the aggregated data plane status has changed, the aggregator MUST send up a notification.

 Security